poloclub/VisCUIT/README.md

 python3 -m http.server
 ```

 Navigate to [localhost:8000](https://localhost:8000).
-You should see VisCuit running in your browser :)
+You should see VisCUIT running in your browser :)

 ## Credits